Discretionary Entrance applicants

 If you are under 20, a New Zealand or Australian citizen or permanent resident, and do not hold a University Entrance qualification, you can apply for admission by Discretionary Entrance.

 You must have gained National Certificate of Educational Achievement (NCEA) Level 2 or higher, and exceptional results in Year 12.
 You will be assessed on your academic background and a recommendation from your school principal.
-If you have been away from school for one term or longer you will be interviewed by a course adviser from the University’s Schools Partnership Office.
+If you have been away from school for one term or longer you will be interviewed by a course adviser from the University’s Schools and Community Engagement Team.
 You must display a high level of motivation and maturity.

 Australian applicants’ most recent year of schooling must have been in New Zealand.
 Discretionary Entrance is not available to international students.

-If you have undertaken Year 13 study beyond June 1 in any year, you cannot apply in that year, but may be considered for mid-year admission the following year.
+For all other semesters if you have undertaken Year 13 study beyond 1 June in any year, you cannot apply in that year, but may be considered for mid-year admission the following year.

 - 5 credits in reading